 Open Performance Information and Tools by clicking the Start button , clicking Control Panel, clicking System and Maintenance, and then clicking Performance Information and Tools.

-Tasks in the left pane of Performance Information and Tools can help you improve your computer's performance.
+The left pane of Performance Information and Tools includes tasks that can help you improve your computer's performance.
 This table describes these tasks.